ITU-AI-ML-in-5G-Challenge/ITU-ML5G-PS-007-GNN-m0b1us/README.md

-# Enhanced GNN generalization to Real Network Dataset by Attention Mechanism and Weight Initialization Optimization
+# Enhanced GNN generalization to Real Network Dataset by Attention Mechanism
 ## 1st place solution of Graph Neural Networking Challenge 2023

 ## The problem